6 Challenges Facing EV Manufacturers and Shippers

 With traditional combustion engine vehicles being the standard in transportation, the country’s infrastructure has been built around fueling them.
 Gas stations and service shops are easy to come by just about anywhere in the U.S., but charging stations and EV maintenance specialists are far less common.
 This creates two problems: more work for the EV manufacturers and more reasons for consumers to be skeptical of EVs.

-In order for their vehicles to be viable nationwide, EV companies need reliable charging stations wherever their customers drive.
-This could mean building their own stations like Tesla and Volvo have already done, or working with third-party manufacturers like ChargePoint and Blink to install enough stations to keep their customers charged up.
+For dealer vehicles to sell, reliable charging stations are needed nationwide.
+Some manufacturers, like Tesla and Volvo, are building their own stations.
+Another solution is working with third-party manufacturers like ChargePoint and Blink to install enough stations to keep their customers charged.

 The lack of charging stations in rural areas is a valid concern for many drivers.
 One of the main reasons customers are hesitant to adopt EVs as their primary mode of transportation is because they fear they won’t be able to charge their vehicles conveniently or will run out of charge on a long drive.
 Some EV drivers even find themselves waiting in line to charge their batteries, with each charge taking at least 30 minutes to complete—that’s on the low end of charging times.
 Until more stations are available across the country, many drivers will stay loyal to their traditional gas-powered vehicles.